wenchonglai/aA_Homework/W7D1/W7D1-Study-Notes.md

 ---
 ## CSRF and Forms
 - ***CSRF - Cross-site Request Forgery***
+  - when a request is made to a website other than the one the user is currently on (hence *cross-site*)
   - use a deceptive form to complete certain request methods towards another website
+  - forces user to execute unwanted actions on this other site (i.e. liking a facebook page)

 - Prevention
+  - Enable CSRF protection in rails and adding `form_authenticity_token` to forms
   - Rail by default sets an ***authenticity token*** in the session for each request
   - Rail expects the client to **upload the *authenticity token* in the params** when making any non-GET request
   - the `form_authenticity_token` helper takes the ***authenticity token*** stored in the user session, puts it in the form, and check if the param token equals the session token once the form is submitted